zukunft/zukunft.com/docs/code_functions_all.md

     \-- triple_by_id - section for function triple_by_id not yet defined that it should be get function in /phrase/term_list.php
     \-- formula_by_id - section for function formula_by_id not yet defined that it should be get function in /phrase/term_list.php
     \-- verb_by_id - section for function verb_by_id not yet defined that it should be get function in /phrase/term_list.php
+    \-- triple_list - section for function triple_list not yet defined that it should be cast in /phrase/term_list.php
+    \-- verb_list - section for function verb_list not yet defined that it should be cast in /phrase/term_list.php
+    \-- formula_list - section for function formula_list not yet defined that it should be cast in /phrase/term_list.php
     \-- intersect - section for function intersect not yet defined that it should be modify in /phrase/term_list.php
     \-- remove - section for function remove not yet defined that it should be modify in /phrase/term_list.php
     \-- merge_by_name - section for function merge_by_name not yet defined that it should be modify in /phrase/term_list.php